mauritssilvis/darts/cli/java-darts-cli/README.md

 The [installation](#1-installation) and [usage](#2-usage) of `darts` are discussed in what follows.
 For solutions to commonly occurring problems, refer to the [troubleshooting](#3-troubleshooting) section.

+To explore `darts`, you can also dive into the [code](src).
+Alternatively, you can download the latest Java darts release from https://github.com/mauritssilvis/darts/releases.
 The release history of the Java darts CLI project is contained in the [changelog](CHANGELOG.md).

 If you would like to explore extensive checkout tables for different types of darts games, refer to the [checkout table overview](https://github.com/mauritssilvis/darts/tree/main/tables/md-darts-tables).

 ## 1. Installation